Depression And Schizophrenia: Related Disorders

 While it isn’t necessarily appropriate in every case, research indicates that internet-delivered CBT can be effective for some people with depression and schizophrenia

-Online therapy platforms can eliminate geographical barriers to treatment, often providing a higher level of accessibility to a larger pool of mental health professionals experienced in treating depression and schizophrenia.
+Online therapy platforms can eliminate geographical barriers to treatment, often providing a higher level of connection to a larger pool of mental health professionals experienced in treating depression and schizophrenia.
 Virtual therapy typically allows individuals to attend appointments from the comfort of their homes on a convenient schedule via video, phone, or online chat.

 Family education and support